AdobeDocs/campaign-classic.en/help/workflow/using/deduplication-merge.md

 snippet: y
 ---

-# Using the Deduplication activity's Merge functionality {#deduplication-merge}
+# Use the Deduplication activity's Merge functionality {#deduplication-merge}

 ## About this use case {#about-this-use-case}